If you're on a strict budget with your golf equipment, read our guide to the best value golf balls on the market.

 GM Says: Another popular offering from Srixon in the lower price bracket, largely due to its incredibly soft feel.
 Its 10th model has improved greenside spin whilst still offering impressive distance.
 A good all-rounder at a really attractive price.

-GM Says: The new version for 2018 has been re-engineered with a softer high-speed LSX core and Titleist’s fastest cover blend to deliver low spin and fast ball speed off the tee, while its 328 tetrahedral dimple design produces a high flight and long carry for shots that fly well and land more softly on the green.
+GM Says: Released in 2018, the ball has been re-engineered with a softer high-speed LSX core and Titleist’s fastest cover blend to deliver low spin and fast ball speed off the tee, while its 328 tetrahedral dimple design produces a high flight and long carry for shots that fly well and land more softly on the green.
 It has plenty of personality, too, as it is available in four colour options, including visi-white with an orange sidestamp and double play numbers 00, 22, 77 and 99 that were chosen by Team Titleist members.
 It is also available in white, pink and orange.

 GM Says: Callaway’s softest golf ball ever features refined HEX Aerodynamics with surface contours that reduce drag and enhance lift, helping the ball stay in the air longer for increased carry distance.
 A new lower compression core that is designed to combine faster ball speed with low spin for longer, straighter flights on full shots while a softer blend Tri-ionomer cover formulation increases the soft feel.